robertorosero/pyhtonmig/Doc/library/sys.rst

    :func:`setrecursionlimit`.

-.. function:: getsizeof(object)
+.. function:: getsizeof(object[, default])

    Return the size of an object in bytes.
 The object can be any type of object.
 All built-in objects will return correct results, but this does not have to hold true for third-party extensions as it is implementation specific.

+   The *default* argument allows to define a value which will be returned if the object type does not provide means to retrieve the size and would cause a `TypeError`.

+   func:`getsizeof` calls the object's __sizeof__ method and adds an additional garbage collector overhead if the object is managed by the garbage collector.

    .. versionadded:: 2.6